-Barnstable Academy’s Performing Arts Program offers academic study and training in acting, singing, dance, and music as a four-day afternoon elective.
+Barnstable Academy’s Performing Arts Program offers academic study and training in acting, singing, dance, and music as a four-day a week afternoon elective.

 Students in our performing arts program rehearse in an on-site studio, equipped with mirrors, barriers, stereo equipment, and safety flooring.
 The ‘Players’, as they are called, work toward producing two plays as well as an end-of-year variety show.
 Additionally, Players compete against other school programs in the Bergen County Teen Arts Festival.
 Each year, Barnstable Academy returns from the Teen Arts Festival with talent awards, which are displayed in the studio.

-We also have our own annual award—the ‘Triple Threat’ award (see below)—which goes to the student who exhibits the most growth within the performing arts program.
+We also have our own annual award—the ‘Triple Threat’ award—which goes to the student who exhibits the most growth within the performing arts program.

 It is necessary that students possess a desire to grow, work, and succeed.
 Energy, enthusiasm, and concentration are required, since this program is a serious undertaking.